oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 2.2 Format examples <a id='format-examples'></a>

 This document contains several partial examples of the JSON serialization of the SARIF format.
-The examples are formatted for clarity, as permitted by JSON \[[RFC8259](#RFC8259)\], which allows “insignificant whitespace” before or after any token; implementations do not need to follow the whitespace convention used in these examples.
+The examples are formatted for clarity, as permitted by JSON \[[RFC8259](#RFC8259)\], which allows "insignificant whitespace" before or after any token; implementations do not need to follow the whitespace convention used in these examples.
 The examples also employ typographical conventions that are not part of the JSON or SARIF formats:

 - An ellipsis (…) is used to indicate that portions of the log file text required by this document have been omitted for brevity.